 Membership in News Literature Library

 Please find our compilation of academic and industry articles on historic and current interactions between journalists and the audiences they serve.
+You may also be interested in these resources:

 - A shorter set of "must reads" focuses on news production, audience measurement, and audience engagement.